tymyrddin/blue-devsecops/source/docs/azure/vms.md

 * Use update classifications to define which security patches to deploy.
 * When using an Azure Automation account, encrypt sensitive data (such as variable assets).
 * When using an Azure Automation account, use private endpoints to disable public network access.
-* Use tagging (that is, labeling) for your VMs to allow defining dynamic groups of VMs (for example, prod versus dev environments).
+* Use tagging (labelling) for your VMs to allow defining dynamic groups of VMs (for example, prod versus dev environments).
 * For stateless VMs (where no user session data is stored inside an Azure VM), replace an existing Azure VM with a new instance, created from an up-to-date operating system image.

 ## Backups